 a summary of the contents of a book or article, generally a sentence to a paragraph in length.

 also known as scholarly journal, a collection of articles in one academic publication, written by scholars and experts in a particular field.
 They are generally serial publications and the most authoritative ones are peer-reviewed.
+The articles inside have a point of view or are making a claim, and are backed with cited works and evidence.
+The articles also have citations, references, and author credentials.
+More information.

 a bibliography, or list of your sources, that includes a summary or evaluation of each source you used.
 Here is the Annotated Bibliographies page in our Citation Guide.